-Creating an Apache Iceberg REST catalog in the Google Cloud console establishes a management endpoint within the Lakehouse runtime catalog.
-This endpoint points to an underlying Cloud Storage warehouse bucket, providing a metadata layer that lets multiple query engines interact directly with your open table formats.
+Creating a catalog (such as an Apache Iceberg REST catalog or Apache Hive catalog) establishes a management endpoint within the Lakehouse runtime catalog.
+This endpoint points to an underlying Cloud Storage bucket, providing a metadata layer that lets query engines and open-source workloads interact directly with your tables.

 When creating your catalog for Lakehouse for Apache Iceberg, you can choose between end-user credentials or credential vending mode for storage access delegation.